Rachel Laser (she/her/hers) is the President and CEO at Americans United for Separation of Church and State.

 As senior counsel at the National Women’s Law Center (NWLC), Rachel founded and ran the Pharmacy Refusal Project which challenged pharmacists who were refusing to fill women’s birth control prescriptions in the name of religion.
 She also leveraged NWLC’s network to advocate for judicial appointments with a proven and positive record on women's issues, and lobbied in favor of reproductive health bills while working to educate members of Congress and NWLC members about the perils of anti-choice legislation.

 Rachel is a graduate of Harvard University and the University of Chicago Law School.
-She also serves as a national board member of NARAL Pro-Choice America.
+She is also a former national board member of NARAL Pro-Choice America.

 Her religion is an important part of her identity.
 “I believe that religion can provide guidance, ritual and structure for celebrating, reflecting on and dealing with life,” she says.
 At the same time, many in her immediate family identify as atheist or agnostic.
 “Some of the people I love and respect the most are non-believers.
 They are also some of the most moral, ethical and principled people I know.”